 Bell’s Palsy or Facial Paralysis, is characterized by severe weakness of muscles or paralysis on one side of the face.
 It is caused by damage to the seventh cranial nerve, the facial nerve that supplies the muscles of the face.
 It causes drooping of one side of the face or sudden, temporary weakness on one side of the face.

-In most of the cases, Bell’s palsy is temporary and an individual can make full recovery within six months.
+In most cases, Bell’s palsy is temporary, and an individual can make a full recovery within six months.
 But in some cases, it may persist for a longer duration.
 Rarely, Bell’s Palsy can recur after a short duration.

 Signs and Symptoms of Bell’s Palsy

 Patients may experience symptoms slowly on one side of their face, such as:

 - Rapid onset of mild weakness on one side of the face